Select your platform to login.

 Yet, taking a few minutes to think about how the actual room should be set up in order to have a more productive session could take your training to the next level.
 So, what should you be adding to your list of preparations?

-How Room Setup Impacts Learning
+How Training Room Setup Impacts Learning

 Check out all the ways that you can set up a training room to optimize attention, retention, control, and engagement during your next training session.